PapiLer/Reforestation/README.md

-## How did Darth Vader know what Luke was getting for Christmas?
-He felt his presents.
+## Why did the barber win the race?
+He took a short cut.